 Applying for a Research Grant Award

-The Skin Cancer Foundation is no longer accepting 2014 applications for support of pilot research projects related to skin cancer.
-The deadline for applications was October 4, 2013.
+Beginning in May 2014, The Skin Cancer Foundation will begin accepting 2015 applications in support of pilot research projects related to skin cancer.
+Look for the application on this page next month.
 The Foundation funds basic research and clinical studies in the United States which address improved methods of prevention, detection, and treatment of skin cancer.
 Researchers are invited to submit applications for one-year projects to be conducted within the Dermatology departments of medical institutions within the U.S.

 Research Grants Awarded